Ayurveda: Principles and terminology

 Ama (a Sanskrit word meaning "uncooked" or "undigested") is used to refer to the concept of anything that exists in a state of incomplete transformation.
 With regards to oral hygiene, it is claimed to be a toxic byproduct generated by improper or incomplete digestion.
 The concept has no equivalent in standard medicine.

-In medieval taxonomies of the Sanskrit knowledge systems, Ayurveda is assigned a place as a subsidiary Veda (upaveda).
-Some medicinal plant names from the Atharvaveda and other Vedas can be found in subsequent Ayurveda literature.
-Some other school of thoughts considers 'Ayurveda' as the 'Fifth Veda'.
-The earliest recorded theoretical statements about the canonical models of disease in Ayurveda occur in the earliest Buddhist Canon.
+In medieval taxonomies of the Sanskrit knowledge systems, ayurveda is assigned a place as a subsidiary Veda (upaveda).
+Some medicinal plant names from the Atharvaveda and other Vedas can be found in subsequent ayurveda literature.
+Some other school of thoughts considers 'ayurveda' as the 'Fifth Veda'.
+The earliest recorded theoretical statements about the canonical models of disease in ayurveda occur in the earliest Buddhist Canon.

 Practice

 Ayurvedic practitioners regard physical existence, mental existence, and personality as three separate elements of a whole person with each element being able to influence the others.
-This holistic approach used during diagnosis and healing is a fundamental aspect of Ayurveda.
-Another part of Ayurvedic treatment says that there are channels (srotas) which transport fluids, and that the channels can be opened up by massage treatment using oils and Swedana (fomentation).
+This holistic approach used during diagnosis and healing is a fundamental aspect of ayurveda.
+Another part of ayurvedic treatment says that there are channels (srotas) which transport fluids, and that the channels can be opened up by massage treatment using oils and Swedana (fomentation).
 Unhealthy, or blocked, channels are thought to cause disease.

 Diagnosis

-Ayurveda has eight ways to diagnose illness, called Nadi (pulse), Mootra (urine), Mala (stool), Jihva (tongue), Shabda (speech), Sparsha (touch), Druk (vision), and Aakruti (appearance).
+Ayurveda has eight ways to diagnose illness, called nadi (pulse), mootra (urine), mala (stool), jihva (tongue), shabda (speech), sparsha (touch), druk (vision), and aakruti (appearance).
 Ayurvedic practitioners approach diagnosis by using the five senses.
 For example, hearing is used to observe the condition of breathing and speech.
-The study of the lethal points or marman marma is of special importance.
+The study of vulnerable points, or marma, is particular to ayurvedic medicine.

 Treatment and prevention

-Two of the eight branches of classical Ayurveda deal with surgery (Śalya-cikitsā and Śālākya-tantra), but contemporary Ayurveda tends to stress attaining vitality by building a healthy metabolic system and maintaining good digestion and excretion.
+Two of the eight branches of classical ayurveda deal with surgery (Śalya-cikitsā and Śālākya-tantra), but contemporary ayurveda tends to stress attaining vitality by building a healthy metabolic system and maintaining good digestion and excretion.
 Ayurveda also focuses on exercise, yoga, and meditation.
 One type of prescription is a Sattvic diet.

 Ayurveda follows the concept of Dinacharya, which says that natural cycles (waking, sleeping, working, meditation etc.) are important for health.
 Hygiene, including regular bathing, cleaning of teeth, oil pulling, tongue scraping, skin care, and eye washing, is also a central practice.